 Between September and October this year, housing transactions fell by a whopping 52%, according to HMRC.
 With the stamp duty holiday saving buyers in total over £6.4 billion, it’s not surprising that property purchases have fallen so dramatically.
-At the same time the average home price has risen by £28,000, making it more difficult for many to get a foot on the property ladder.
+At the same time, the average home price has risen by £28,000, making it more difficult for many to get a foot on the property ladder.

 With the stamp duty holiday creating a boosted property market, it’s not surprising that experts are calling for the tax to be scrapped permanently.

-Director of property lender MT Finance, Joshua Elash, commented: ‘The monthly decrease in the volume of residential transactions is dramatic.
+Director of property lender MT Finance, Joshua Elash, commented: “The monthly decrease in the volume of residential transactions is dramatic.”

 Although in total buyers saved £6.4 billion, data shows that due to factors driving up property prices, house prices were significantly higher.

-Figures from the Office of National Statistics show that the average price of a home rose by £28,000 in the year up to September, signifying an 11.8% year on year increase.
+Figures from the Office of National Statistics show that the average price of a home rose by £28,000 in the year up to September, signifying an 11.8% year-on-year increase.

-‘While transaction numbers may be lower now the stamp duty holiday has ended, the fact that the demand for properties currently far outstrips supply means that prices are likely to keep rising,’ McKenzie added.
+‘While transaction numbers may be lower now that the stamp duty holiday has ended, the fact that the demand for properties currently far outstrips supply means that prices are likely to keep rising,’ McKenzie added.

 ‘At a time when there is often a rush to get moved in before the festivities commence, we should expect that sales will continue to be steady in the run-up to Christmas.’